-During the fiscal year ended August 25, 2018, the Company completed nine business acquisitions with an aggregate purchase price of approximately \$41.8 million.
+During the fiscal year ended August 31, 2019, the Company completed six business acquisitions with an aggregate purchase price of approximately \$5.7 million.
+The initial allocations of the purchase prices are incomplete with respect to certain assets acquired.
 The results of operations of these acquisitions have been included in the Company's consolidated financial results since their respective acquisition dates.
 These acquisitions were not significant in relation to the Company's consolidated financial results and, therefore, pro forma financial information has not been presented.